-Through a partnership with Golden Gate Language Schools (GGLS), conveniently located across the street from ICC’s Campbell, CA campus, students can now attend the International Culinary Center after receiving their English language education from GGLS.
+Through a partnership with Golden Gate Language Schools (GGLS), conveniently located nearby in San Jose, students can now attend the International Culinary Center after receiving their English language education from GGLS.

 How Does it Work?

 For the ICC California Campus, GGLS offers the Guaranteed Transfer Program without TOEFL and the Conditional College Acceptance Program.
 Successful completion of their level 12 Intensive English Program may serve as proof of English proficiency.

 Since 1979, Golden Gate Language Schools has been teaching English to international students and professionals from all over the world.
 GGLS’ accredited programs help you build a strong foundation of the language.
 The Intensive English Program has 12 levels and over 30 small classes in all language skills.
 Classes are held year-round.
 All students receive a customized course that is designed to fit their needs and goals as well as their time frame.

 Speak to your admission representative or contact us for more information.